beda-software/cookiecutter-beda-software-stack/{{cookiecutter.project_slug}}/backend/README.md

 To run tests locally, copy `.env.tpl` to `.env` and specify `TESTS_AIDBOX_LICENSE_ID` and `TESTS_AIDBOX_LICENSE_KEY`.

-Build images using `docker-compose build -f docker-compose.tests.yaml`.
+Build images using `docker-compose -f docker-compose.tests.yaml` build.

 After that, just start `./run_test.sh` or `./run_test.sh tests/test_base.py` (if you want to run the particular file/test).